 Docklight will work with the COM communication ports provided by your operating system.
 Physically, these ports will be RS232 SUB D9 interfaces in many cases.
 However, it is also possible to use Docklight for other communication standards such as RS485 and RS422, which have a different electrical design to RS232 but follow the RS232 communication mechanism.

-Docklight has also been successfully tested with many popular USB-to-Serial converters, Bluetooth serial ports, GPS receivers, virtual null modems, Arduino, MicroPython/pyboard or other Embedded Development environments that add a COM port in Windows.
+Docklight has also been successfully tested with many popular USB-to-Serial converters, Bluetooth serial ports, GPS receivers, virtual null modems, Arduino, MicroPython/pyboard or other Embedded/UART boards that add a COM port in Windows.

 This manual only refers to RS232 serial connections in detail, since this is the basis for other serial connections mentioned above.